irohalab/mira-resource-indexer/README.md

 ### Boot up

+You can start container by:

+- Start all service defined in docker-compose.yml using docker-compose up

 ```
 $ docker-compose up --build
 ```

-To run it in background (detached mode), just add `-d` option
+To run it in background (detached mode), just add `-d` option, just add `-d` option
 ```
 $ docker-compose up --build -d
 ```

-To run `main` container in bash mode, just use below command:
+- run `main` container in bash mode

 ```
 $ docker-compose start pg